11 Tips for Visiting New York City for the First Time

 So I hope these tips for first time visitors to New York help make your vacation a beautiful one!
 Backpacking in New York is a trip everyone ought to take.

 Welcome to the City that Never (Ever!)
 Sleeps.
+Have a blast!

 1. Don’t Be Scared to Use the Subway

-Don’t avoid using the subway because you’re scared of getting lost or seeing rats (haha).
+One of the best tips for visiting New York has to do with effective transportation.
+In short, don’t avoid using the subway because you’re scared of getting lost or seeing rats (haha).
 The subway is actually a gift for tourists.
 Now the classic yellow taxis are fantastic, but they’re a lot more expensive than sucking it up and using the metro, so you want to hail taxis sparingly, especially if you’re staying for longer than a weekend.